Perspectives

 I believe that to have a well-rounded knowledge of woodworking, one has to understand the basics of metalwork.
 Our modern designs require it, as does our tooling and hardware and this level of understanding doesn’t even scratch the surface for there are so many other materials, agents and finishes required to complete most contemporary projects.

 For this particular project the client had chosen blackened steel.
-Needless to say however that the weight of a cabinet door alone wasn’t practical or safe, so we opted for blackening aluminum thereby reducing weight by 40%.
+Needless to say however that the weight of a cabinet door alone wasn’t practical or safe, so we opted for blackening aluminium thereby reducing weight by 40%.
 The cabinet components are 1/8″ thick, skived and folded to give sharp edge details.
 And to keep all lines looking as crisp and straight as possible, we avoided welding (as heat causes distortion), opting instead for all components to be machine fastened.

 If all this sounds like alot of work, it was.
 Being a woodworker, naturally I’d have preferred it was made in wood and sprayed with a Liquid Metal finish, but that wasn’t the criterea which the project called for and the end result was quite stunning.